Savi-Grover/Cypress/README.md

 **CYPRESS**

-1.It is a NODE js based testing framework which works in an asynchronous manner.
+1. It is a NODE js based testing framework which works in an asynchronous manner.
-2.Overcomes all the drawbacks of Selenium and other web automation techniques 3.It can be utilised in 2 forms - an app and a cloud 4.It supported by 2 lang- TS, JS
+2. Overcomes all the drawbacks of Selenium and other web automation techniques(enviornment /IDE setup ; installations ; maven dependencies)
+3. It can be utilised in 2 forms - an app and a cloud
+4. It supported by 2 languages- TypeScript, JavaScript

 **HOW is CYPRESS different from SELENIUM/cucumber**
-1. It comes fully baked- have integrated libraries of test, reporting, snapshot, video, browser driver, dependencies, debugging , cross browser testing, assertions, action unlike in SELENIUM where everything has to be gathered first to make a framework - ALL IN ONE
+1. It comes fully baked- have integrated libraries of test, reporting, snapshot, video, browser driver, dependencies, debugging , cross browser testing, assertions, action unlike in SELENIUM where different libraries has to be gathered first to make a framework - ALL IN ONE
 2. It is faster as here a webdriver does not have to interact with the application(web-server) but both - scripts & browser are on browser iframe which interacts with node js websocket - execution saves time.
 3. Installation saves time.
 4. selenium has external testreports, snapshots, video libraries.
-5. selenium does not have auto reloading and debugging.
+5. selenium does not have auto reloading and real-time debugging.

 **ARCHITECTURE**

-1. Selenium: - Language binding JAVA → within→ IDE → browser drivers → act on web application ( a lot of requests )
+1. Selenium: Client Server Architecture with Language binding( JAVA) → within→ IDE →interacts with browser drivers → act on web application ( test scripts are api requests )
-2. Cypress:- NODe JS PROXY —----> http request /responses ( websocket)----> browser scripts iframe + execution ifarme  ( everything on same machine and no language /OS binding )
+2. Cypress:- NODE JS PROXY —----> http request /responses ( websocket)----> browser scripting iframe + execution iframe ( everything on same machine and no language /OS binding )

 **LIMITATION of cypress**